Shell Guides: History

-The series started in June 1934, with Betjeman's Cornwall, and continued until 1984, by which time about half the country had been covered.
+The series started in June 1934, with John Betjeman's Cornwall, and continued until 1984, by which time about half the country had been covered.
 The series was sponsored by the oil company Shell.
 The original guides were published on a county-by-county basis, under the editorial control of the poet John Betjeman and (later) the artist John Piper.
 There were three publishers involved in the publication of the thirteen pre-war titles: The Architectural Press, Batsford and finally, in 1939, Faber and Faber.
 In 1939 all the previous twelve titles were re-issued and one new one in the same format: David Verey's Gloucestershire.
-The next one planned was Shropshire to be co-written by Betjeman and Piper.
+The next one planned was Shropshire, to be co-written by Betjeman and Piper.
 However, the Second World War intervened.
 Only one non-English area was covered: The West Coast of Scotland by Stephen Bone, arguably the most political of all the Shell Guides.
-Post-war however every bit of Wales was covered in five different titles.
+After the war, however, every bit of Wales was covered in five different titles.
 It was not until 1951 that the next Shell Guide was produced.
 Jack Beddington's involvement in the Shell Guides and Shell advertising in general cannot be overestimated and it is because of him, that from the outset, artists were invited to produce Shell Guides; John and Paul Nash for instance and of course John Piper.

 During the early 1960s a series of 48 cheaper Shilling Guides appeared, much to Betjeman's annoyance, especially as they sold in greater numbers.
-Published by the Shell-Mex and BP joint venture, each had just 20 pages with a full colour card cover, representing highlights of the county covered, and included a two colour map of the area, preceded by an essay on the history and landscape, and followed by a short gazetteer of main towns and tourist attractions.
+Published by the Shell-Mex and BP joint venture, each had just 20 pages with a full colour card cover, representing highlights of the county covered, and included a two-colour map of the area, preceded by an essay on the history and landscape, and followed by a short gazetteer of main towns and tourist attractions.
 The original artwork for this series was sold by Shell in 2002 at an auction held by Sotheby's.
 These images by such artists as Keith Shackleton and David Gentleman also featured in the (now collectable) Shell posters that were published for use in schools.
 These appeared between 1959 and 1965.

 From the late 1950s to the early 1970s, a series of general titles under the Shell Guide banner were produced, covering most of the countries in northwest Europe.
 Guides to subjects such as rivers, islands, viewpoints, archaeology, gardens, flowers, history, wildlife and museums were also published.

 In 1987, Shell issued a final series of New Shell Guides, published by Michael Joseph and generally covering rather larger areas (e.g. Northern Scotland and the Islands) than in the earlier series.
 Whilst the original Shell County Guides are now highly collectable, the later titles (published by Faber and Faber, Ebury Press or Michael Joseph) tend to be shunned by collectors and book dealers alike, as supply exceeds demand.